-Hey, fellow Grad students!
-I am in the MLE program to obtain my Master's in Linguistics and Exegesis through CanIL and ACTS.
-I graduated from Grace College (Winona Lake, Indiana, USA) in 2015 with a BA in Bible Translation, minoring in Intercultural Studies; at Grace, I was privileged to serve as the dorm representative in Student Senate as well as Representative of the Senior Class.
+Hey, fellow Grad students of TWU!
+I am in the MALT program at CanIL and ACTS.
+I graduated from Grace College (Winona Lake, Indiana, USA) in 2015 with a BA in Translation and a minor in Intercultural Studies; at Grace, I was privileged to serve as the dorm representative in Student Senate as well as Representative of the Senior Class.
 Through my initiatives, I took grassroots ideas from chats with others to leadership visibility and enabled students to obtain support for their passions.

 Before involvement in student government, I was unacquainted with the desire that the Administration of Student Affairs has in addressing student concerns.
 Many of us students struggle to utilize the means of sharing our concerns with administration.
 It was fulfilling to bridge the gap between decision-makers affecting the student body, and students who wish to contribute to our community.
 The spiritual and relational contribution Graduate students can make has great potential that I'd like to cast vision for great impact on the TWU Undergraduate Students, TWU faculty and staff through academic explorations and extracurricular connections to others even across disciplines!